Gnkgo/summaries/data-modelling-and-databases/Important.md

 ## View
 1. An `UPDATE` statement against a View can only effect one target table at a time
 2. Your `UPDATE` statement cannot update data in a derived column

+## Referential Constraints
+### Cascade
+- Propagate update or delete

+### Restrict
+- Prevent deletion of the primary key before trying to do the change, cause an error
+- Throw error immediately

+### No Action
+- Prevent modifications after attempting the change cause an error
+- throw error after trying

+### Set default, set null
+- Set referenced to NULL or to a default value

 ## Keys
 ### Super key